Ketel Marte Player Props: Diamondbacks vs. Blue Jays

-Friday, Ketel Marte and the Arizona Diamondbacks square off against the Toronto Blue Jays and Jose Berrios, with the first pitch at 7:07 PM ET.
+Ketel Marte -- .222 average over his past 10 games -- will be in action for the Arizona Diamondbacks versus the Toronto Blue Jays, with Kevin Gausman on the hill, on July 15 at 3:07 PM ET.

-In his last action (on July 9 against the Pirates) he went 1-for-4 with a double.
+In his previous game he had a one-hit showing (1-for-3) against the Blue Jays.

 Ketel Marte Game Info & Props vs. the Blue Jays